-- Seasonings – Apple cider vinegar adds a hint of tang, while dried chipotle chili pepper creates a lovely heat and spice.
+- Seasonings – Apple cider vinegar adds a hint of tang to baked beans in the crock pot, while dried chipotle chili pepper creates a lovely heat and spice.

 Don’t forget salt and pepper!
 Both are essential for any dish.

-I find that it’s more convenient to let the beans soak overnight first.
+I find that it’s more convenient to let dried beans soak overnight first.

 Not only does soaking shorten the cook time, but it also helps remove any sediment that you may have missed when you sorted them.

-Plus, it guarantees that your baked beans with bacon turn out perfectly tender, because soaked beans absorb the flavors more easily.
+Plus, it guarantees that your crock pot baked beans turn out perfectly tender, because soaked beans absorb the flavors more easily.